RedHat-Israel/RedHat-Israel.github.io/posts/apache-commons-config.md

 ---
 title: Ways to replace apache.commons.configuration in your project
+description: |
-description: In this post I describe solutions to replace the usage of apache.commons.configuration and describe my implementation of it.
+  In this post I describe solutions to replace the usage of apache.commons.configuration and describe my implementation of it.
 date: 2022-09-15
+dir: ltr
 tags:
+  - properties
+  - apache
-  - .properties
+  - apache commons
   - apache.commons.configuration
 layout: layouts/post.njk
 ---